n8n-io/n8n-docs/docs/hosting/configuration.md

 ### Use built-in and external modules in Function-Nodes

-For security reasons, ithe Function node restricts importing modules.
+For security reasons, the Function node restricts importing modules.
 It's possible to lift that restriction for built-in and external modules by setting the following environment variables:

 - `NODE_FUNCTION_ALLOW_BUILTIN`: For built-in modules
 - `NODE_FUNCTION_ALLOW_EXTERNAL`: For external modules sourced from n8n/node_modules directory.
 External module support is disabled when an environment variable isn't set.